 READ MORE: Dream Demon (1988) – Blu-ray Review

 The punk speed of ‘Mary-Christ’ runs through ice skating rinks, “priestoids” and angels in skirts.
-I believe most bands at some point goes through their “writing lyrics that sound syllabically pleasing, even if they don’t mean much” absurdist phase, and this could well be that.
+I believe most bands at some point go through their “writing lyrics that sound syllabically pleasing, even if they don’t mean much” absurdist phase, and this could well be that.
 It’s a steady head-bopper at worst.

 The first three and a half minutes of ‘Mote’ find guitarist Lee Ranaldo singing the most morose melody line you’ve ever heard, in this warped Plath inspired number.
 His silky baritone crowns him “airless, a vacuum child”, and there’s quickly nowhere for him to escape to but comfy ol’ bedlam.
 There are four additional minutes of feedback screeches, waves of rolling drums notes, and guitar notes that bleep like life support machines.
 ‘Kool Thing’ might be the hit, but ‘Mote’ has brought me back here just as often.